Chart Color Schemes

 Temora faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.5%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (1.6%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 38.0% of residents aged 15+ holding them - advanced diplomas account for 7.3% and certificates for 30.7%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 10.4%, followed by postgraduate qualifications at 1.6% and graduate diplomas at 1.5%.
+Trade and technical skills are prominent, with 38.0% of residents aged 15 and above holding vocational credentials - advanced diplomas at 7.3% and certificates at 30.7%.

 Educational participation is high, with 25.5% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 7.5% in secondary education, and 1.9% pursuing tertiary education.